-Pinned Post: This is a way for users to keep their most important pieces of media at the top of their profile page so that it's the first thing followers see.
+Pinned Post: This is a way for users to keep their most important pieces of media at the top of their profile page so that it's the first thing followers see when tapping on their username.

-Pinterest: An online platform and visual discovery engine for finding ideas like recipes, home and style inspiration, and more.
+Pinterest (app): Is an online pinboard and visual discovery engine for finding ideas like recipes, home and style inspiration, and more.
 Users create, share, and link to boards and "pins" of visual content (largely pictures, memes, and related creations) from across the Web.

-Profile: When considered in the context of online social networking, this is a user-customized page that represents that person.
+Profile: When considered in the context of online social networking, this is a usercustomized page that represents that person.
 Here, a person's background, interests, and friends are listed to reflect who that person is or how that person would like to be seen.
 Pictures, biographical and contact information, and other interesting facts about the user are often included as well.